Named for trees that have disappeared

 3. American Chestnut Foundation.
 (Submitted on August 31, 2014, by Anton Schwarzmueller of Wilson, New York.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 31, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 295 times since then and 18 times this year.
+It was originally submitted on August 31, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 326 times since then and 3 times this year.
 Photos: 1, 2, 3. submitted on August 31, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.